 Ermotti announced plans last year to eliminate 10,000 jobs and exit most debt-trading businesses to concentrate on money management and boost profitability.
 UBS this week posted first-quarter earnings that exceeded analysts’ estimates on higher revenue at the investment bank and in wealth management.

 Those results are “clear proof” the strategy “is working,” Ermotti, 52, told investors at the meeting in Zurich.

 The investment bank posted a 92 percent gain in first-quarter pretax profit to 977 million francs ($1.1 billion), UBS said on April 30.
 That was more than triple the average analysts’ estimate of 321 million francs.
 The unit had a pretax return on equity of 49.5 percent for the quarter, increasing from 17 percent a year earlier and exceeding a goal for the year as a whole of more than 15 percent.

 “We question the merits of keeping the investment bank under the same roof as the wealth management and Swiss banking businesses,” Knight Vinke said.
 “The investment bank has delivered a good set of results for the first quarter of 2013 but nearly destroyed UBS in 2007-09.
-Investment banking is a very risky business and these risks pose a serious threat to UBS’ wealth management and Swiss banking franchise.”
+Investment banking is a very risky business and these risks pose a serious threat to UBS’s wealth management and Swiss banking franchise.”

-In 2007, Knight Vinke said that HSBC Holdings Plc (HSBA), Europe’s largest bank, misled investors about a new share plan payable in 2008 to reward management.
-It’s in dialogue with Italian energy producer Eni SpA (ENI) about group structure, according to its website.
+Knight Vinke, led by founder Eric Knight, targets large, publicly traded companies and seeks to recruit other institutional investors to press the companies’ management to change course.
+In 2007, the firm said that HSBC Holdings Plc (HSBA), Europe’s largest bank, misled investors about a new share plan payable in 2008 to reward management.
+It’s in dialog with Italian energy producer Eni SpA (ENI) about group structure, according to its website.

 To contact the editor responsible for this story: Edward Evans at firstname.lastname@example.org